Meet Jennifer - a Gen X mom who is getting her first Last Will & Testament.

 About the Author

-Jennifer Braker was an Administrative Assistant at Viive Planning.
+Jennifer Braker was previously an Administrative Assistant at Viive Planning.
 She lives with her husband, young daughter, and aging mother.
 Since this blog has been published, Jennifer & her husband have signed their Last Wills & Testaments and are happily living knowing that their futures, and the future of their beloved daughter, are planned for.

 Related Posts